d2l-ai/d2l-en/chapter_preface/index.md

 please consult :ref:`chap_installation`
 to update your code and runtime environment.

-Here is how we import modules from PyTorch.
+Here is a list of dependencies in our PyTorch implementation.
 :end_tab:

 :begin_tab:`tensorflow`